cse110-fa22-group28/cse110-fa22-group28/specs/pitch/pitch.md

 ## Our Goals

+- To make it easier for users to remember and complete their chores
+- To make co-habitation (living with roommates) easier and reduce conflicts
+- To elegantly integrate chores into users' lives without disrupting their work
+- To make chores not seem like punishments
+- To ensure clean and hygenic living

 ## The User

 **General Theme (to be expanded upon in user-centered thinking docs):** Our team is aiming to help people with the following characteristics: